Get Your Free Consult

 The first level of coverage a Philadelphia Car Accident Lawyer could go after a motor vehicle collision is the liable party's auto insurance.
 If that does not cover the extent of the damage, a lawyer may look at uninsured or underinsured motorist coverage.
 This is coverage a driver can purchase on their own and provides them with coverage beyond what the other person has or may not have.
 This is a highly encouraged type of coverage to obtain so that motorists in the area do not have to rely on another person's auto insurance to make them whole after a car wreck.

-A municipal damage cap applies when a local driver is struck by a government-owned vehicle.
-This statutory cap is $250,000 and cannot be circumvented.
-Seasoned Philadelphia Car Accident Lawyers could investigate all avenues for recovery after a person is injured in a vehicle wreck.
+A municipal damage cap applies when someone is struck by a government-owned vehicle.
+The statutory cap is $250,000 and cannot be circumvented.
+Seasoned Car Accident Lawyers in Philadelphia could investigate all avenues for recovery after a person is injured in a vehicle wreck.

 While a local attorney may offer advice on whether to settle a car crash case or take it to trial, it is ultimately the plaintiff's decision.
 This choice often comes down to the extent of the claimant's injuries, financial losses, and the settlement offer being made by the defendant's insurance company.